 SAS - The company

-SAS Institute Inc. is one of the largest privately held software companies in the world, with over $2 billion in annual revenue.
-A leader in businesss analytics software, the functionality of its products ranges from data integration/warehousing to data analytics to data mining.
-SAS software has an extremely high penetration in Fortune 500 companies, less so in small to midsize companies (in part because of cost — not cheap).
-In some industries it is a de facto standard, most notably in the Pharmaceutical industry (approximately 98% penetration).Because SI is not a public company it is able to plow an exceptionally large percentage of profits back into R&D (2009 R&D investment: 23% of revenue).
+SAS Institute Inc. is one of the largest privately held software companies in the world, with almost $3 billion in 2012 revenue.
+A leader in business analytics software (SAS started in the 80's as a suite of statistical analysis tools) it now has a wide range of products including data integration/warehousing, data mining, data visualization and much more.
+SAS has an very high penetration in Fortune 500 companies, less so in small to midsize companies (in part because of cost — not cheap).
+In some industries it is a de facto standard, in particular in the Pharmaceutical industry (approximately 98% penetration).Because SI isn't a public company it's able to plow an exceptionally large percentage of profits back into R&D (2009 R&D investment: 23% of revenue).
 It has a very low employee turnover rate and repeatedly wins awards for being a great place to work (in 2010 it was ranked #1 on Fortune's annual list of "Best Companies to Work For").

 SAS - The software